-Researchers have developed a laser-based system that allows optical simulation of individual nerve fibers in living mice.
-Through this process, they have demonstrated that the nervous system has a direct influence on the immune system.
+A laser-based system that allows optical simulation of individual nerve fibers in living mice has been developed by researchers.
+They have demonstrated that the nervous system directly influences the immune system through this process.

-Over the past ten years, a new method has literally shed more light on the brain: optogenetics allows scientists to stimulate genetically-modified nerve cells and investigate their functioning within the complex network inside the skull.
-This technique represents a revolution in neuroscience, but to date, it could only be applied to study the central nervous system and not the peripheral nervous system.
+A new method has shed more light on the brain in the last ten years: optogenetics allows scientists to stimulate genetically-modified nerve cells and investigate their functioning within the complex network inside the skull.
+This technique represents a revolution in neuroscience, but it can only be used to study the central nervous system, not the peripheral nervous system, at the moment.

-The optical simulation system connects implantable LEDs with a tiny device on the subject’s head which can be controlled from a tablet via Bluetooth.
-The researchers have stimulated, with great precision, nerve fibers in the bodies of freely-moving mice.
-The integrated platform – the chip, the battery, and the antenna for wireless signal transmission – weigh less than one gram – and occupy less than one cubic centimeter.
+The optical simulation system connects implantable LEDs to a tiny device on the subject’s head that can be controlled via Bluetooth from a tablet.
+The researchers precisely stimulated nerve fibers in the bodies of freely moving mice.
+The integrated platform, which includes the chip, battery, and antenna for wireless signal transmission, weighs less than one gram and takes up less than one cubic centimeter of space.